srmrkd/JobPlatform/README.md

 ## About:
 A react application which will eventully fetch data from a Data Base.
+Currently it fetches the data from a .json file.

 ## Status:
 In Process!
 Back-End to be done...